What is hypnotherapy, and how does it actually work?

 -

-Hypnotherapy works cumulatively.
-The Change Starter Pack is designed as a complete foundation: three sessions that build on each other to identify, access and begin shifting the pattern at its source.
+Hypnotherapy works progressively.
+The subconscious patterns that took years to form often shift most durable through consistent, layered work.
+The Change Starter Pack is designed as a foundation: three sessions that build on each other to identify, access and begin shifting the pattern at its source.
 Single sessions are available for ongoing work after the initial pack.

 -